Olena1925/SlotsLife/README.md

 ---

 ## 1. Introduction
-The SlotsLife Control Panel is a robust platform for Dashboarding and Reporting.
+The Control Panel is a robust platform for Dashboarding and Reporting.
 It enables the admins to have a quick look on the nodes, as well as generate different types of reports such as available currencies, cashflows, players and their spending, periodics and bonus reports.

 **Login Steps**